CSR activity report│Health

 The Fujifilm Group Health Insurance Association collaborates with the Employee Wellness Promotion Group, FUJIFILM Holdings Corporation, to facilitate understanding the health status of each company from FY2016 by issuing a “Health Report” per company which summarizes and visualizes the data in numbers and graphs.
 For companies with high health risks, the department directly explains what that means to the management, thereby clarifying the health challenges each group company must address and reflecting them in their programs.

 A female public health nurse provides advice to female employees based on consultations with in-house specialists (6 consultations in FY2019).

 We invited an outside gynecologist to hold a seminar titled “Women’s Health Management and Benefits to Society—Learn More!
 Women’s Body and Health Literacy.”
 The gynecologist spoke on women’s health issues, health risks by age group, and tips for working happily while maintaining good health.
-The lecture was hosted twice, once each at the Head Office and Yokohama Minatomirai Center, and reached a total of 160 employees participated.
+The seminar was held twice, once at the Tokyo Mid Town Head Office and once at Yokohama Minatomirai Center, and a total of 160 employees participated.
 Responses to the survey of participants included comments such as “I learned the importance of confronting one’s mental and physical state,” which reveals that there is growing interest in wellness and healthy work.

 Material provided on the day of the seminar is posted on the in-house intranet.

 In October FY2020, we hosted an online seminar titled “The Importance of Breast Cancer Screening” by radiologist Dr. Tokiko Endo, who standardized mammography screening in Japan and is working to further improve the screening rate and accuracy.